RedwanNewaz/PublicationManager/README.md

 * --file : a single bib file that contains all the information
 * --debug: show debugging information in the console
 * -- filterBy:  filter a bib file based on the author surname
+* --recompile: recompiling existing splited bib files

+By default, this program will categorize your single bib files into multiple bib files.
+Then it will create corresponding tex files for bib files so that you can input those in your latex resume.
+If there are some entries in your bib file where you are not a co-author, you can filter those entries by using filterBy argument.
+You may find the recompile argument is useful if you want to modify a splited bib file and create a new tex file based on your modification.
 ### Pro tip
 You can use the following command to learn more about the supported arguments
 ```